COVID-19: Updates and Resources

 - If ST not covered for face to face, then teletherapy not covered either

 - If fully funded NJ plan and insurance covers ST, then teletherapy is covered.
-Co-payments will no longer be waived after the public health crisis.
+Co-payments are generally not waived and should be collected.

 - If self funded plan, depends on plan administrator if teletherapy is covered